OnAnOpenField/media-management/README.md

 ```

 ## Usage
-Make sure to keep all the files provided in the Release page together along with their config.ini component.
+Make sure to keep all the scripts in the same folder together along with their config.ini component.

 Set your preferred paths in the config.ini and then set a run schedule to these scripts using your
 OS's built-in scheduling software to run while you sleep, such as Task Scheduler for windows.